Home Culture in Vancouver Lunar New Year and Chinese New Year in Metro Vancouver

 Chinese Canadian Museum Activities

 The Chinese Canadian Museum in Vancouver’s Chinatown is the first of its kind in Canada.
 It’s an exceptional place to learn about the interesting history of Chinese Canadians.
-There are three different floors with display rooms and exhibitions to check out.
+There are three floors with display rooms and exhibitions to explore.

-In 2025 the museum has special events on January 25th as well as on February 1st and 2nd to celebrate Lunar New Year.
-On Saturday, January 25th, there are Lucky Red Decorations Crafts.
-On the Saturday and Sunday of February 1st and 2nd there are various special, family-friendly activities.
-For details about them, click Year of the Snake at the Museum.
+During Lunar New Year 2025, the museum held special events on January 25th and February 1st and 2nd to celebrate the occasion.
+On Saturday, January 25th, there were Lucky Red Decorations Crafts.
+On Saturday and Sunday, February 1st and 2nd, there were various special, family-friendly activities.
 Admission to all of these activities is free with general admission.
+Events and activities in 2026 are likely to be similar, but are yet to be announced.

-For more information about the attraction, see our article about the Chinese Canadian Museum or visit the chinesecanadianmuseum.ca.
+See our article about the Chinese Canadian Museum or visit the chinesecanadianmuseum.ca for more information about this attraction.

 LunarFest Vancouver